Icinga/icinga2/doc/2-getting-started.md

     /**
      * This file defines global constants which can be used in
      * the other configuration files.
-At a minimum the
-     * PluginDir constant should be defined.
      */

-    const PluginDir = "/usr/lib/nagios/plugins"
+    /* The directory which contains the plugins from the Monitoring Plugins project. */ const PluginDir = "/usr/lib/nagios/plugins"

+    /* Our local instance name.
+This should be the common name from the API certificate */ const NodeName = "localhost"

+    /* Our local zone name. */
+    const ZoneName = NodeName

 ### <a id="localhost-conf"></a> localhost.conf